-- Seattle is leader among the peer cities in providing a consistent local source of funding through the housing levies.
-This type of voter-approved funding has also been utilized in Austin (2006 and 2013), Phoenix and San Francisco. - In the absence of tax-increment financing, Phoenix has utilized the Government Property Leasehold Tax (GPLET) program to finance high priority projects within designated redevelopment areas, including the Central Business District. - Seattle has used a Contingent Loan Agreement to underwrite a private developer to preserve affordable housing. - In 1975, the City of Portland enacted a property tax exemption for private developers/owners in exchange for providing affordable housing.
-In Denver

-(throughout Colorado) developers who grant a fractional interest in their Low Income Housing Tax Credit projects to public entities such as local housing authorities, cities or counties may receive a multi-family property tax exemption.
+- Seattle is the leader among the peer cities in providing a consistent local source of funding through the housing levies.
+This type of voter-approved funding has also been utilized in Austin (2006 and 2013), Phoenix and San Francisco. - Boston, Portland and San Francisco assess a commercial linkage fee to help fund affordable housing programs.
+San Francisco also assesses a residential linkage fee on new, market-rate development to help fund the City's affordable housing programs. - In the absence of tax-increment financing, Phoenix has utilized the Government Property Leasehold Tax (GPLET) program to finance high priority projects within designated redevelopment areas, including the Central Business District. - Seattle has used a Contingent Loan Agreement to underwrite a private developer to preserve affordable housing. - In 1975, the City of Portland enacted a property tax exemption for private developers/owners in exchange for providing affordable housing.
+In Denver (and throughout Colorado) developers who grant a fractional interest in their Low Income Housing Tax Credit projects to public entities such as local housing authorities, cities or counties may receive a multi-family property tax exemption.

 - Minneapolis has mobilized private foundations to help increase funding available through their Affordable Housing Trust Fund. - Minneapolis and Portland support land trusts as a means to provide permanently affordable housing.
 Austin has initiated creation of a local land trust. - The City and County of Denver have helped capitalize the Mile High Loan Fund which, in turn, has funded the Urban Land Conservancy which serves as the Denver regional land bank.
-High priority locations have been acquired to preserve and develop new equitable transit oriented housing within walking distance of Fast Starts Light Rail Train stations.
-Projects include infill, preservation and new construction. - Portland's Development Commission (PDC) serves as a land bank for affordable housing sites within the City of Portland.
+High priority locations have been acquired to preserve and develop new equitable transit-oriented housing within walking distance of Fast Starts Light Rail Train stations.
+Projects include infill, preservation and new construction.

+• Portland's Development Commission (PDC) serves as a land bank for affordable housing sites within the City of Portland.

 - Several cities have adopted flexible zoning to allow secondary units, micro-units, and new building types such as modular construction to increase the supply of workforce housing produced by for-profit developers.
-The results of these policies have not been quantified by the cities responding to the survey. - Supported by the SMART program, Austin has seen a resurgence in the formerly low-income area of East Austin with the redevelopment of Mueller Airport by Catellus into a mixed income neighborhood anchored by the Michael Dell Children's Hospital. - San Diego has promoted market-led solutions to affordable housing by pioneering market-rate Single Room Occupancy Units or SROs, a precursor to the trend of Apodments in Seattle. - San Jose's Silicon Valley Leadership Group mobilized advanced technology employers to help capitalize the Santa Clara Housing Trust Fund and to advocate for sound policy and high priority projects.
+The results of these policies have not been quantified by the cities responding to the survey. - Supported by the SMART program, Austin has seen a resurgence in the formerly low-income area of East Austin with the redevelopment of Mueller Airport by Catellus into a mixed income neighborhood anchored by the Michael Dell Children's Hospital. - San Diego has promoted market-led solutions to affordable housing by pioneering market-rate Single Room Occupancy Units or SROs, a precursor to the trend of Apodments® in Seattle. - San Jose's Silicon Valley Leadership Group mobilized advanced technology employers to help capitalize the Santa Clara Housing Trust Fund and to advocate for sound policy and high-priority projects. - Seattle has permitted "apodments®", which are micro-housing units with shared kitchens in multifamily zones throughout the city.